XuAnn175/NFS-Firewall-/README.md

 # NFS-and-Firewall
 Implementation of NFS server and NFS client on FreeBSD.
-NFS Firewall : allow only users under a specific domain to access HTTP/HTTPS
+NFS Firewall : allow only users under a specific domain to access HTTP/HTTPS,ICMP services.
 ## NFS server
 - WireGuard IP : 10.113.59.2
 - Restrict other hosts to mount the storage bt editing the export table